AlzahraaShaban/ITI-Examination-System/README.md

 -  Backups:==>
    Daily backups for data security.

-##  Technologies Used :
+##  🛠Tools :
 - Database Management System: SQL Server .
 - Entity Relationship Diagram & Mapping :Draw.io

-##  Team Members:
+##  📚Team Members:
 - @AL-Zahraa Shaban
 - @Rana Ali
 - @Asma Ahmed
 - @Melad Malak
 - @Mohamed Elsayed

-### Get Started:
+## 🚀Get Started:
+- Clone the Repository :
+Start by cloning the repository to your local environment.

+- Set Up the Database :
-Clone the repository and use MS SQL Server to set up the database.
-Use the provided stored procedures and scripts to begin exploring the system.
+Use Microsoft SQL Server to configure the database.
+The necessary stored procedures and scripts are included in the repository to streamline the setup process.

+- Explore and Extend :
+Once the setup is complete, you can explore the system.
+Modify existing sections or add new ones to tailor the project to your needs.

-Feel free to edit or add more sections as needed! 😊
+You're welcome to edit or add more sections if needed! 😊